ethanolivertroy/killercoda-scenarios/linkerd-fedramp-compliance/step2/text.md

 ### Task 3f: Test Authorized Access

-Now let's verify that the frontend pod (which is authorized) can access the backend service:
+Now let's verify that the frontend pod (which is authorized) can access the backend service.
+The frontend should be able to access the backend and receive the HTML content we configured:

 ```bash
 # Install curl in the frontend pod